eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/subscriber.rst

 The second overridden callback is :cpp:func:`on_data_available <eprosima::fastdds::dds::DataReaderListener::on_data_available>`.
 In this, the next received sample that the data reader can access is taken and processed to display its content.
-It is here that the object of the |SampleInfo| class is defined, which determines whether a sample has already been read or taken.
+It is here that the object of the |SampleInfo-api| class is defined, which determines whether a sample has already been read or taken.
 Each time a sample is read, the counter of samples received is increased.